DataDog/documentation/content/en/infrastructure/containers/configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-### Collect custom resources and custom resource definitions
+### Collect custom resources and CustomResourceDefinitions

-The [Orchestrator Explorer][3] collects custom resource definitions by default.
+The [Orchestrator Explorer][3] collects CustomResourceDefinitions by default.
 These definitions appear in Datadog without any user configuration required.

 To collect custom resources, you need to configure both the Datadog Agent and set up indexing.

-1. Open [Orchestrator Explorer][3].
-1. On the left panel, under **Select Resources**, select **Kubernetes > Custom Resources > Resource Definitions**.
-1. Locate the custom resource definition that corresponds to the resource you want to collect.
-Click on the version under the **Versions** column.
-1. A dialog opens with instructions:
-   - **Agent Setup**
+1. Configure the Datadog Agent:

    {{< tabs >}}
    {{% tab "Helm Chart" %}}